Hesam-Eskandari/tech-school/dart/02-internmediates.md

 - Fields define the current state of an object

 ### Behavior
-- Behaviors are defined actions an objects makes to change its states
+- Behaviors are defined actions an objects takes to change its states
 - Methods define behaviors of an object

 ### Definition